zigpy/zigpy/CONTRIBUTING.md

 - First [raise issues on GitHub](https://github.com/zigpy/zigpy/issues) before working on an enhancement to provide coordination with other contributors.
 - Try to keep each pull request short and only a single PR per enhancement as this makes tracking and reviewing easier.
-- Ideally, you should aim to acheive full coverage of any code changes with tests.
+- Ideally, you should aim to achieve full coverage of any code changes with tests.
 - Recommend read and follow [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 - Recommend read and follow [Clifford Programming Style](http://www.clifford.at/style.html).
 - Recommend code style use [standard naming conventions for Python](https://medium.com/@dasagrivamanu/python-naming-conventions-the-10-points-you-should-know-149a9aa9f8c7).